-Understanding the difference between pumping, cleaning, and repair is important.
-Most homeowners use these terms interchangeably, but they represent very different levels of intervention — and very different costs.
+Understanding the difference between pumping, cleaning, maintenance, and repair is important.
+Most homeowners use these terms interchangeably, but they represent different levels of intervention, different costs, and different urgency.

 Routine pumping: $300–$600